afnan47/APReF-using-python3/README.md

+# Honors in Data Science(SPPU) Final Year Seminar Project.
-# APReF: Automatic Parallelizer of REcursive Functions
+## APReF: Automatic Parallelizer of REcursive Functions

 This is a python 3 implementation of APReF.